Jack de Sequeira: Role in Goa Opinion Poll (1963–1966)

 However Shastri died in 1966 in Tashkent and this decision was now left to the new Prime Minister Indira Gandhi.
-Again Dr. Jack and his legislators met the new Prime Minister and submitted a memorandum that such a monumental decision affecting the future of the State could not be left to legislators alone, but should be put before the people to decide.
+Again de Sequeira and his legislators met the new Prime Minister and submitted a memorandum that such a monumental decision affecting the future of the State could not be left to legislators alone, but should be put before the people to decide.
 The referendum could be conducted via a signature campaign or by secret ballot.
 Since a large number of Goans worked outside Goa, and indeed, outside India itself as expats, UGP demanded that these expats should be allowed to vote by postal ballot.
 Parliament finally agreed to conduct a referendum by means of secret ballot but ruled out postal ballots.

-Now that the referendum would be conducted, Dr. Sequeira feared that Bandodkar may use the state’s administrative and law-enforcement machinery to browbeat the anti-mergerists into submission.
+Now that the referendum would be conducted, de Sequeira feared that Bandodkar may use the state's administrative and law-enforcement machinery to browbeat the anti-mergerists into submission.
 The UGP demanded that the MGP government resign so that the referendum could be conducted in a free-and-fair atmosphere.
 On 3 December 1966, the MGP government resigned.

-Dr. Sequeira also traveled extensively exhorting people to vote against the merger.
+De Sequeira also traveled extensively exhorting people to vote against the merger.
 In this cause, he also visited places such as Colaba and Kalyan in Bombay, convincing Goans staying there to support the cause.

-Electoral results

-The opinion poll was held on 16 January 1967.
+The Goa Opinion Poll was held on 16 January 1967.
 A total of 3,17,633 votes were polled.
 The merger was defeated by 34,021 votes.